*Update June 2021: CapRock Health System’s COVID test services have changed. Please review our updated services.

 - PCR rapid test: This test is the best combination of reliability and rapid results, producing equal accuracy as the send out test but with results usually in less than an hour.

 - These are currently the most available tests and provide rapid results based on a nasal or oral swab.
-However, while positive results can be reliable, negative results are not reliable (90% of tests will be negative).
-Thus, you have to follow up on negative results with a PCR based test, which is limited in availability.
+However, while positive results are reliable, negative results are not reliable.
+Since over 90% of tests will be negative, this leaves lots of patients unable to answer their primary question.
+In fact, a negative result requires receiving a follow-up, PCR based test, anyway.